usbong/UsbongKit/README.md

 # To-do

-- [ ] Create example app using a sample `.utree` file
+- [x] Create example app using a sample `.utree` file
+- [ ] Add documentation
+- [ ] CocoaPods support
+- [ ] Possibly separate Nodes into a separate framework (NodeKit)

 # License

-   Copyright 2015 Usbong Social Systems, Inc.
+   Copyright 2016 Usbong Social Systems, Inc.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.